machurch/FoodCoopDataAnalysis/README.md

 are three quarters of the school year excluding summer: Fall, Winter and Spring.
 Each quarter is 10 weeks of instruction with one week for finals at the end.
 I decided to use more box and whisker charts.
 <iframe
-  src="quarters.html"
+  src="assets/quarters.html"
   width="800"
   height="400"
   frameborder="0"
 ></iframe>
 Each quarter the median total income increased and there is no major variation between the three.
+Winter has the smallest variation and spring has the largest.